dddraxxx/dddraxxx.github.io/index.markdown

 ## About me

 My name is **Dong Qihua** and I have an English name **Drax**.
+I am now seeking a Ph.D. position.
 My interest lies in Artificial Intelligence, especially its generalization (I am also excited about AI applications in real life, like in medical diagnosis), including:
 1. multi-modal methods (the combination of knowledge builds more intelligent models!)
 2. reliability of the generalization (which is related to research on the difference between models and human perception, how to find the difference and how to identify arguments that models use).